INTERVIEW WITH ALBERT LEVIS, M.D.

 LS: Do these multiple images of aggression mean that Trump is the perfect Shadow for America’s negative projections at the time of the decline of its empire?

 AL: Trump rose to power to deal with Islam.
 Both are dominant antagonistic in their identities and values..
-His election is as equilibrial in dealing with Islam.
+His election is seeking equilibrial balance in dealing with Islam.
 As our collaboration here just highlighted, King Trump rose as a leader to fight Islam as King Cong.
 Yet there is a deeper paradox at work: Trump is rapidly becoming a caliph causing the Islamization of America.
 America is now experiencing here a caliph in charge, with the power and defenses of a caliph in the technological age on display – the control of the press, restraint of liberties, suppression of women’s rights and protection of the rich.
 America is a free thinking realm that knows that process resolves conflicts.
 Educating Trump might help us all to learn about power management.

 LS: This view of Trump as the unconscious means of establishing a conscious equilibrium to the death defying tactics of Islam helps me to see how the negative metaphors add up to America’s Shadow.
 If your wellness diagnosis views Trump as the symptom of America’s dis-ease, it logically follows that healing Trump means healing America.
 How do you view a practical passage from sickness to a wellness diagnosis will take place?